Cho Gab-je

-Cho Gab-je (Korean: 조갑제; born, 24 October 1945) is a conservative South Korean journalist and entrepreneur.
+Cho Gab-je (Korean: 조갑제; born October 24, 1945) is a conservative South Korean journalist and entrepreneur.
 He was born in Saitama Prefecture, Japan in 1945 and raised in Busan, South Korea.
-Jo served as the chief editor and president of Monthly Chosun.
-He authored several books including "Spit on my grave", a biography of the former president, Park Chung-hee which was originally published in Monthly Chosun.
+Cho served as the chief editor and president of the Monthly Chosun.
+He authored several books including Spit On My Grave, a biography of the former president, Park Chung Hee, that was originally published serially in the Monthly Chosun.

+Cho is a significant investigative journalist, but has become increasingly controversial over time.
+He is considered by others and self-professes to often making inflammatory and far-right remarks.